Guide to the 6502 Assembler of the PET 2001 Emulator

 Illegal Opcodes

-Support for "illegal" opcodes (undefined instructions) is enabled by the pragma ".OPT ILLGALS".
+Support for "illegal" opcodes (undefined instructions) is enabled by the pragma ".OPT ILLEGALS".

 The following mnemonics are implemented (supported synonyms given in parenthesis):